Omega 3 Fatty Acids

 Often within the 'health food' community I get the feeling from advertising promotion (by book sellers, alternative physicians, health food store personnel and others) that we will surely perish unless we spend large sums of money to purchase every new 'discovery' in a bottle.
 Health still comes from regular exercise, good food, good friends and joy in life.
 These things will never be bottled.

-Fatty acids found in fats are critical to the health of all cells.
+Fatty acids found in foods are critical to the health of all cells.
 Every cell membrane is composed of fatty acids and the human nervous system including the human brain is composed of numerous lipids making up between 60 and 70% of the total weight.
 These lipids are composed of dietary essential fats, both saturated and unsaturated.
 What fats you consume are critical to both your vitality and your longevity.

 Return to top